jnk0le/Ring-Buffer/README.md

 ## notes

 - index_t of size less than architecture reg size (size_t) might not be most efficient ([known gcc bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=71942))
-- Only lamda expressions or functor callbacks can be inlined into `buffWrite`/`buffRead` functions (gcc constprops optimization) ???????
+- Only lamda expressions or functor callbacks can be inlined into `buffWrite`/`buffRead` functions
 - 8 and odd (53, 48, etc) bit architectures are not supported in master branch at the moment.
 Broken code is likely to be generated.

 ## example